FaZe rain on pro CS2 in 2025: “There’s way too much oversaturation; it’s going to be mentally tough.”

 The increase in event count allows multiple pathways to earn vital ranking points for Valve’s Majors.
 With RMRs and qualifiers scrapped in 2025 and beyond, teams will battle across the calendar earning points, with top events featuring the best teams and multi-regional qualifiers.

 At the same time, the overwhelming list of events is already playing on rain’s mind.
-Between the current major tournament organizers (BLAST, ESL, and PGL) as well as the return of StarLadder, multiple top-tier events are already slated each month.
+Between the current major tournament organizers such as BLAST, ESL, and PGL, as well as the return of StarLadder, multiple top-tier events are already slated each month.

 It’s not lost on rain that next year will impact him greatly.
-Between constant travel, a young family at home, and the already stressful level of competition, he admits staying at his peak won’t be easy.
+Between constant travel, a young family at home, and the already stressful level of competition, he admitted staying at his peak won’t be easy.
 “I think mentally it's gonna be very tough next year,” rain said.
-“I think there's way too much oversaturation.
+“I think there's way too much oversaturation."

-He believes fatigue will stretch beyond the players, too, with some events at risk of flopping viewership-wise due to oversaturation.
-“It's going to be events on top of events and the viewership I feel is going to drop because some people want to watch this event and others will watch that event.”
+He added that fatigue will stretch beyond the players, too, with some events at risk of flopping viewership-wise due to oversaturation.
+“It's going to be events on top of events and the viewership I feel is going to drop because some people want to watch this event and others will watch that event," he said.

 There’s more than just prize money and glory on the line for rain and FaZe this week in Singapore at the BLAST Premier World Final.
 Pundits and analysts believe the roster is on a knife’s edge after eight straight events without a trophy or grand final appearance.

 IEM Chengdu, FaZe’s last win, came what feels like an age ago in March.
-As rain explains, the team has been hard at work righting their wrongs.
+As rain explained, the team has been hard at work righting their wrongs.
 “I feel like that win [in Chengdu] kind of hurt us a little bit in a way,” rain said.
-“I feel like we let our guard down a little bit and teams caught up, we didn't really evolve in the right direction.“
+“I feel like we let our guard down a little bit and teams caught up.
+We didn't really evolve in the right direction.“

 The past six months are a stark contrast to how FaZe opened the CS2 era.
 Rain and FaZe jumped out of the gates at speed, claiming three tournament wins before landing back-to-back second places at the 2023 BLAST Fall and World Finals.